-- 1) There will be a winter closedown from Friday, December 21, 2018 through Tuesday, January 1, 2019. - 2) The winter closedown shall consist of the following calendar dates:
+- 1) There will be a winter closedown from Friday, December 22, 2023 through Tuesday, January 2, 2024.
+The College will reopen on Wednesday, January 3, 2024. - 2) The winter closedown shall consist of the following calendar dates:

-Day Date Designation
+Date Date Designation

-Friday December 21 Work Day
+Friday December 22 Work Day

-Saturday December 22 Saturday
+Saturday December 23 Saturday

-Sunday December 23 Sunday
+Sunday December 24 Sunday

-Monday December 24 Holiday
+Monday December 25 Holiday

-Tuesday December 25 Holiday
+Tuesday December 26 Holiday

-Wednesday December 26 Work Day
+Wednesday December 27 Work Day

-Thursday December 27 Work Day
+Thursday December 28 Work Day

-Friday December 28 Work Day
+Friday December 29 Work Day

-Saturday December 29 Saturday
+Saturday December 30 Saturday

-Sunday December 30 Sunday
+Sunday December 31 Sunday

-Monday December 31 Holiday
+Monday January 1 Holiday

-Tuesday January 1 Holiday
+Tuesday January 2 Holiday

-Wednesday January 2 Return to Work
+Wednesday January 3 Return to Work

 - 3) For full-time employees, four (4) scheduled work days during the winter closedown shall be charged to any one of the options listed below: - A. Two (2) vacation days, plus two (2) days of paid time from the College - B. Two (2) personal business days, plus two (2) days of paid time from the College - C. Any combination of A and B - D. All four (4) days taken without pay, with the understanding that the days would not be considered scheduled work days for the purpose of determining eligibility for holiday pay - 4) Part-time employees who would be scheduled to work during the scheduled work days shall elect one of the following options: - A. Up to eight (8) hours of accrued time, with the College paying for an equal number of hours.
-The remaining time shall be without pay. - B. All time taken without pay, with the understanding that the time would not be considered as scheduled work time for the purpose of determining eligibility for holiday pay. - 5) Employees scheduled to work during the winter closedown must receive written authorization from their immediate supervisor and the appropriate member of Chancellor's Cabinet no later than December 1, of each year.
+The remaining time shall be without pay. - B. All time taken without pay, with the understanding that the time would not be considered as scheduled work time for the purpose of determining eligibility for holiday pay. - 5) Employees scheduled to work during the winter closedown must receive written authorization from their immediate supervisor and the appropriate Vice Chancellor no later than December 1, of each year.
 Any employee who works on a day designated as a "work day" will be paid at time and one half.
 In addition, an equal number of hours will be added to the employee's vacation bank for all hours worked during the winter closedown.

-APPENDIX H-3

-2019 WINTER CLOSEDOWN
+APPENDIX G-3 2024 WINTER CLOSEDOWN